 You don’t think keeping your duvet clean makes that much difference.
 ‘We were amazed at the levels of allergens and contaminants in our analyses,’ says Professor Emberlin.
 ‘In some cases they were at the point where they could cause symptoms of serious allergies and infection.’

 So, do you clean your bedding and bed linen often enough?
-Let us know what you think about the recommendations in the comment section below.
+Let us know what you think about the recommendations on our Facebook page.